MilanSuresh2468/cse15l-lab-reports/LabReport2.md

 # Part 1

 In this part, we will be creating a web server called ChatServer.
+This ChatServer calls upon the Server.java file used previously in this class.
 Attached below is the code:

 ```
 import java.io.IOException;